grasela/bikesquare/README.md

 * mini-magick
 * shrine
 * country_select
-* aws-sdk

 ## 12. Challenges
-How to create 2 foreign keys for reviews relating to the same table user , creating reviewer and reviewed user

-adding radio inputs to bicycle form which allows for selecting already saved user address or adding a new address
+One of the main challenges was to create a pragmatic and useful database that can communicate very well.
+Having some many options for edditing/creating and managing views (bicycles, reviews, queries, profiles) posed a challenge for the views and functionality.

+One of the big challenges was creating reviewers and reviewed_users as foreign key to Users table.
+Eventually , with the help of the docs and StackOverflow a solution has been obtained which allowed me to access both from Review table.
 ## 13. Coding

+Coding has been

 ## 14. Final Product